-In order to support delivery across the business, TWUL has formed a number of alliances and long-term strategic partnerships with selected industry leading companies, designed to align operational technology to encourage innovation and cost saving across the TWU Financing Group.
+To support delivery across the business, TWUL has formed several alliances and long-term strategic partnerships with selected industry leading companies, designed to align operational technology to encourage innovation and cost saving across the TWU Financing Group.

-The Infrastructure Alliance is responsible for delivering water network improvements, leakage management and connecting new customers to the network for TWUL throughout AMP6.
-The Infrastructure Alliance is a partnership between TWUL and two new joint ventures, and is expected to deliver over £1 billion of work to support TWUL's delivery of its performance commitments by 2020.
+The Infrastructure Alliance is responsible for delivering water network improvements, leakage management and connecting new customers to the network for TWUL throughout AMP6 and AMP7.
+The Infrastructure Alliance is a partnership between TWUL and two new joint ventures and delivered over £1 billion of work to support TWUL's delivery of its performance commitments.